 And once again, they have not told me; I lived it.

 I have been there several seasons as a volunteer in red zones affected by a social conflict that I am not a part of, fighting fires from the bottom of my purpose and principles, and why not say it now in hindsight and seeing the bigger picture; from stupidity.

-During one night our base, the same one that appears on the video, which has a double fence, guard dogs, lights, armed guards, and looks like a prison in the middle of the forest, was attacked, and all 3 light firefighting helicopters ended up burning.
+Our base, which appears in the video and has a double fence, guard dogs, lights, armed guards, and looks like a prison in the middle of a forest, was attacked one night, and all 3 firefighting helicopters were destroyed.

-Here is another example that came to light of how a Skycrane was set on fire during the night.
+Here is another instance of a Skycrane that was set on fire during the night.

-Where is our “Archangel” with the “Longsword”?
-Whose responsibility is it to guarantee the crew safety, setting up the right basis for the contracts, choose the best assets for the mission and the appropriate standards?
+What happened to our “Archangel” with the “Longsword”?
+Who is responsible for ensuring the crew’s safety, for setting up the right basis for the contracts, for choosing the best assets for the mission and for the correct standards?

 Or just pilots who accept it?

 It did not catch me on the other side of the world, nor have I heard it by far indirect sources: I was there fighting fires from the front line that year under a European Mechanism.

 The bombs’ strategy still echoes in my head as a massive question mark.
 Maybe it’s just a master plan not understood at my front-line user level.